LuizMilare/desafio-bees-data-eng/README.md

 ## Data quality and Tests

 To assure Data Quality, a suite of integration tests was implemented on **Pytest** acting directly on the Airflow DAG as a **Quality Gate**

 * The tests occur right after all tasks are completed.
 But can be adapted to execute after each task which woul be more suitable for a production environment.

 *  **Tested Cases:** Existence of the bronze layer raw `.json` file; existence of data inside the `.json` file; existence of data within the silver layer; uniqueness check; existence of main expected columns on the silver layer; existence of aggregation column on gold layer.

+* The test is applied only over files from current ingestion date.

 * If any test case fails, the test task fails and triggers an error, but the data is still loaded to the Data Lake, since the test task is the last to be executed.